The History of mRNA Vaccines

 mRNA Vaccine and RNA Transfection/Delivery Papers and Patents directly derived from Robert W Malone’s research

 The above examples are from the patents.
-The are the tirst mRNA experiments performed in mice, proving mRNA vaccine will work.
+The are the tirst mRNA experiments performed in mice, proving mRNA vaccines produce an immune response.
 Conducted in 1989-1990.
-First conceived and designed (including mRNA constructs) by Dr. Robert Malone.
-The experiment in mice was then finished by Dr. Gary Rhodes and his team at Vical.
+Dr. Robert Malone first conceived and designed (including mRNA constructs).
+Dr. Gary Rhodes and his team at Vical then finished the experiment in mice.

 From US PATENT #US6867195B1 (one of 9 issued patents from 1989)